conference-websites/ACM-ICN2017/cf-tutorials.md

 - Requirements for the attendees (e.g., must bring own laptop or other hardware, familiarity with certain technologies or topics, etc.)
 - Any other limitations (e.g., number of participants)
 - Any limitations (e.g., number of participants).
-- Detailed biographies of the trainers.
+- Detailed biographies of the trainers (not part of the page limit).

 ### Important note